Does Fluoride During Pregnancy Affect Child’s IQ?

 Key Factors

-• Personal and Family History: The decision to use fluoride during pregnancy should also consider personal and family history of dental health problems, as well as individual preferences and values.
+• Personal and Family Dental History: Deciding on fluoride use during pregnancy should also factor in personal and family dental health history, along with individual preferences and values.

 We reviewed the American Dental Association’s recommendations and the World Health Organization’s guidelines for fluoride intake.